mochi-neko/audiocraft-docker/README.md

 # audiocraft-docker
 A docker environment for AudioCraft with GPU/CUDA.

-## How to run a AudioGen sample by AudioCraft
+## How to run an AudioGen sample by AudioCraft

 0. Install NVIDIA driver for CUDA 11.8 and setup Docker enviroment on your host machine, then check CUDA version.